zhukovgreen/zhukovgreen/artem_cv.md

 Software engineer and machine learning engineer with more than 4 years of experience.
-Interested in DevOps, infrastructure automation, web applications and bots.
+Interested in web applications, DevOps, infrastructure automation, and bots.
 Compliment projects with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.